Uduru0522/Slide-Backups/README.md

 # Slide-Backups
-Backups for all slides performed by myself so I don't neet to put them on my computer
+Backups for all slides performed by myself so I don't neet to put them on my computer.